 Do you know the difference between contested vs. uncontested divorce?
-This page explains how these two types of divorce differ, and how a Springfield divorce attorney can assist you through both processes.
+This page explains how these two types of divorce differ, and how a attorney can assist you through both processes.
 You'll discover the lawyer's role in a contested divorce or an uncontested divorce, and why you need strong legal representation no matter what.

 Have questions?
 Call the firm today at (417) 288-4433.

 At Shuler Law Firm, LLC, when it comes to divorce representation in Missouri, we've seen it all.
 Our clients know it, and they trust us to be there for them during their divorces.
 That's why we're passionate about providing premier legal advocacy and counsel for clients facing marriage dissolution in the Springfield area.

 It is obvious to most why retaining a divorce lawyer is necessary for a contested divorce.
 You need someone to stand up for you and represent your interests.
 In an uncontested divorce, an attorney can still help you by providing you with advice, examining your agreement, and protecting you against potentially damaging errors or omissions.
 With so much on the line, you owe it to yourself and your children to take all necessary precautions.
-Hiring a Springfield family law attorney could be a wise step.
+Hiring an attorney could be a wise step.

 There are often several benefits that come along with an uncontested divorce that you won’t get with a contested divorce.

 Call Shuler Law Firm, LLC at (417) 288-4433 to learn more about how we can help you in a contested or uncontested divorce proceeding, starting with a free initial phone consulation.